tcrosen/twitter-bootstrap-typeahead/README.md

 Usage: The object property to return when an item is selected.

 **itemSelected**<br />
-Default: *function () {}*<br />
+Default: *function (item, val, text) {}*<br />
 Usage: The callback function that is invoked when an item is chosen.
-Accepts a single argument which is the value as indicated by *valueProp*
+Takes the element, value as described by *valueProp* and text as described by *textProp* as parameters.

-sample usage
+Sample Usage
 ------------
     var cities = [
 			{ID: 1, Name: 'Toronto'},